<![if !vml]><![endif]>David J. Danto

 Clearly they both couldn’t be right (and from the awesome looks and paper-thinness of it the LG product seemed further along.)
 For their part, Samsung said their units “provide an IMAX feel.”
 Immersive telepresence is an obvious, immediate use-case for these systems when they are available – supposedly mid-year this year.
 Samsung also showed a new, 3D, OLED display with Dual-View capabilities.
 Two people can be watching two different programs on the same display simultaneously.
 Their electronic shutter glasses carry audio from their chosen program, allowing for a whole new family viewing experience.
 Think cuddling with your sweetheart in front of the TV, with one of you watching a chick-flick, and the other a football game – both in HD.

-Sharp, in this year’s first moment, showed an 8K display.
+Sharp, in this year’s first "These Amps Go To 11" moment, showed an 8K display.

 What about it was drawing the huge crowd?
 Well….8K is twice as good as 4K, right?
 It was a bold move for a firm that has been having its difficulties recently, but with no native content even available for 4K displays at this time one has to wonder what they are thinking.
 Also, what will the industry call that - "SUPER, Ultra HD?”
 (Wow, a Spinal Tap and Wile Coyote reference in one product – the Muse of writers have blessed me.)